Danielovich/markdownposts/three-page-path-challenge-first-iteration.md

     &emsp;&emsp;[2] = 7.html \
 &emsp;UserId = 1

 So now I have a collection with all the possible 3-pair path patterns for each user.
-I have a few tests that I use for regressions, and I am at a point where I need to think about how I will count the occurrences of each pattern.
+I have a few tests and I am at a point where I need to think about how I will count the occurrences of each pattern.

 At this point, I thought the "worst part" was over and I could start laying the groundwork for somehow counting the occurrences in the ```IEnumerable<CommonPath>```.
 For that, I believed I needed a faster collection than a List and I also wanted to compose a different type than the ```CommonPath``` for holding the result.

 Back to the tests.
 As I started writing a test, I composed a new type, which I circled around for exposing the result as a collection.
 It manifested into an mutable type like this.
-If I could get a collection like this as a result, I would be grateful.
+If I could get a collection of this type as a result, I would be grateful.

 ```
 public class CommonPathOccurrence